MicrosoftDocs/azure-dev-docs/articles/terraform/get-started-cloud-shell-powershell.md

 In this article, you learn how to:
 > [!div class="checklist"]
 > * Configure Cloud Shell
+> * Understand common Terraform and Azure authentication scenarios
+> * Authenticate via a Microsoft account from Cloud Shell (using Bash or PowerShell)
-> * Authenticate to Azure using a Microsoft account
+> * Authenticate via a Microsoft account from Windows (using Bash or PowerShell)
-> * Switch from the default Azure subscription
-> * Create a service principal
+> * Create a service principal using the Azure CLI
-> * Authenticate using a service principal
+> * Create a service principal using Azure PowerShell
-> * Install the latest version of Terraform in Cloud Shell
+> * Specify service principal credentials in environment variables
+> * Specify service principal credentials in a Terraform provider block

 ## Prerequisites